 - The last step is to go through the holes you left open.

 I hope you found that shoe lacing technique easy to follow because it does make a huge difference!

-You should actually try this lacing technique on your own shoes so you would be able to see what a difference it makes!
-I use this shoe lacing technique on my shoes and I feel so much more confident and stable when I am running.
+You should actually try this shoe lacing technique on your own shoes so you would be able to see what a difference it makes.

 In order for this shoe lacing technique to work properly, your child’s shoelaces must be the correct length.
-If the shoelaces are too long your child might be prone to stepping on them and falling down.
-On the other hand, if the shoelaces are too short, your child will have a hard time tying them (untied shoes can also lead to your child falling and getting injured)
+If the shoelaces are too long your child might be more likely to stepping on them and falling down.
+On the other hand, if the shoelaces are too short, your child will have a hard time tying them (untied shoes can also lead to your child falling and getting injured).

-To figure out the properly length of the shoelaces, you must count how many eyelets (the small holes) the shoes have.
+To figure out the properly length of the shoelaces, you must count how many eyelets small holes) the shoes have.
 Take a look at the picture below for clarification:

 There is a particular type of shoelaces that are called the “Bubble Shoelaces”, and they are very popular since they come with small bumps along the shoelace that prevents the shoelaces from becoming untie.
 This means that once you tie them, they are much less likely to become untied.
-These shoelaces are also durable.
-You can find a wide selection of the best shoelaces for children here:
+These shoelaces are also very durable.

 Have you tried this shoe lacing technique before?
-Has it worked?
-Is there any other shoe lacing technique that you will recommend for a child who wears orthotics?
-Share your experience in the comment section below so we can all benefit from your experiences!
+Is there any other shoe lacing technique that you will recommend for a child who has narrow feet?